Maroon Bells & Maroon Lake

-Getting to Aspen Highlands To go to the Bells between 8:00 a.m. and 5:00 p.m. either drive to Aspen Highlands parking lot or catch the RFTA Castle/Maroon from Main Street, it’s just one block east from the Tyrolean Lodge.
+Getting to Aspen Highlands To go to the Bells between 8:00 a.m. and 5:00 p.m. either drive to Aspen Highlands parking lot or catch the RFTA Castle/Maroon from Main Street, the bus stop is just one block east from the Tyrolean Lodge.
 The bus from town runs every 20 minutes starting at 8:02 a.m.
 The Tyrolean Lodge to Aspen Highlands is a short 7 minute drive.

-Maroon Bells Bus Tour Once at Aspen Highlands, head up the steps into Four Mountain Sports and purchase your bus tour ticket which includes park entry, bus ride and, depending on the driver, some interesting narrative on the eight mile ride up to the Bells.
+Maroon Bells Bus Tour Bus shuttles depart from Aspen Highlands Ski Area.
+The reservations includes park entry, bus ride and, depending on the driver, some interesting narrative on the eight mile ride up to the Bells.
 The buses run about every 20-30 minutes and the last bus down is 5:00 p.m., so don’t miss it!

-Driving Directions to the Bells From the end of summer in June through October, cars are permitted anytime; however, ask our front desk for specific dates as the dates are dependent on the seasonal weather.
-Take 82 west about one mile to the roundabout, then take the second exit onto Maroon Creek Road.
+Driving Directions to the Bells Take 82 west about one mile to the roundabout, then take the second exit onto Maroon Creek Road.
 Follow Maroon Creek Road about 1 mile to Aspen Highlands Ski Area or continue on past the T-7-Lazy Ranch until you reach the parking lot, 9 miles up.
 The season begins June 8 and runs through September as weather permits.
 During the off season, cars are permitted as weather allows until the winter closure.

 INSIDER TIP: Be prepared!
 Bring a raincoat, and maybe binoculars for spotting wildlife.
-Moose are known to frequent Maroon Lake and Maroon.
+Moose are known to frequent Maroon Lake and Maroon Creek.
 Red Fox are also known to frequent the area and for the keen observer, mountain goats and big horn sheep up on the rocky slopes.